-The 2018-19 U SPORTS season is fast approaching, as is a landmark legislative change to Canada’s long-held drug laws.
+The 2018-19 U SPORTS season is here, as is a landmark legislative change to Canada’s long-held drug laws.

 Despite the drug’s legalization by the Government of Canada, cannabis will be one of many legal substances that appear on the World Anti-Doping Agency’s (WADA) Prohibited List.

-The date for the legislative change to legalize recreational cannabis in Canada is Oct.
+The date for the legislative change to legalize recreational cannabis in Canada is today, Oct.
 17, 2018.
-At that time, all U SPORTS fall sports including football, rugby, field hockey, soccer and cross country will be well into their competitive campaigns.
+All U SPORTS fall sports including football, rugby, field hockey, soccer and cross country are well into their competitive campaigns.

-As a banned substance on the WADA Prohibited List (which is the same list followed by the Canadian Anti-Doping Program (CADP)), there will be no change to cannabis’ usability for U SPORTS student-athletes before or after that date.
+As a banned substance on the WADA Prohibited List (which is the same list followed by the Canadian Anti-Doping Program (CADP)), there will be no change to cannabis’ usability for U SPORTS student-athletes.
 Like the Olympics, the CADP is compliant with the WADA Code and adopts the Prohibited List as one of its International Standards.
 This includes cannabis as a banned substance, as it does with other drugs such as morphine, oxycodone, fentanyl and heroin.
 There is a lengthy list of anabolic steroids also banned under WADA’s Prohibited List.
 As WADA is independent of any one country, its code is not affected by the legislative changes in Canada or any other nation.
-This means cannabis will remain prohibited in competition and at threshold for U SPORTS athletes in spite of the upcoming or any future legislative changes made by the Canadian government.
+This means cannabis will remain prohibited in competition and at threshold for U SPORTS athletes in spite of any legislative changes made by the Canadian government.